 CAPS-HRM 5120 Principles of Project Management

-Online hybrid version of the course U44 324.
 This course provides students with a foundation in project management centered on developing their skills and capabilities.
 Students will gain competencies in planning, controlling, scheduling, resource allocation, budgeting, and performance measurements, utilizing tools and techniques to manage challenges throughout the project life cycle.
 Students will also examine the roles of the project manager, project teams, and stakeholders in the development of the project scope, up to and until project closure.
 A hands-on group project will provide students with the experience of managing a project.

 Credit 3 units.